Red Bike: History

 The initial cost of setting up Cincy Red Bike was approximately US$2 million.
 The city of Cincinnati provided $1.1 million with the rest of the capital coming from private funding.

-As of July, 2022, Red Bike had grown to 59 bike share stations and more than 500 publicly-shared bicycles.
+As of July 2022, Red Bike had grown to 59 bike share stations and more than 500 publicly shared bicycles.

+On January 12, 2024, Red Bike announced that there would be a pause in service with hopes of re-opening in Spring of 2024.
+The pause was induced due to a lack of operational funding, but with the help of government and community organizations, they did resume service on May 13, 2024.

-The system had its 100,000th ride early October, 2015 (a year and a few weeks after the system opened).
+The system had its 100,000th ride early October 2015 (a year and a few weeks after the system opened).

 The bikes

 The bicycles are utility bicycles with a unisex step-through frame.
 Their one-piece aluminum frame and handlebars conceal cables and fasteners in an effort to protect them from vandalism and inclement weather.

 Payment

-24-hour daily ($10) passes are sold through Red Bike docking stations.
+24-hour daily ($12) passes are sold through Red Bike docking stations.

-The annual membership rate is $100.
+The annual membership rate is $150.
+Monthly memberships are $30 a month.

 Residents of Cincinnati and Northern Kentucky who receive food or energy assistance, or are clients of one of Red Bike's partner organizations, qualify for a $5 monthly pass called Red Bike Go.

 Trips using these passes are limited to 2 hours for daily and annual passes, before extra fees kick in.

 All payments are by credit card, with the exception of Red Bike Go monthly passes which may be purchased with cash in person at outreach events or by appointment at the Red Bike Shop.